ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 A deeper problem arises because learning also involves **expanding** your mental model, a process that happens even unconsciously.
 Your mind *adapts* to what you do.
 So, if you keep acting on inconsistent patterns, your common sense reshapes itself to accommodate them.
-Every patch you add drifts your model further from coherence, until intuition itself becomes completely unreliable (Quite different from George Costanza: perfectly reliable instincts, consistently wrong)
+Every patch you add drifts your model further from coherence, until intuition itself becomes completely unreliable (quite different from George Costanza: perfectly reliable instincts, consistently wrong)

-It is like when people move to the UK and think, "Back home I looked left then right when crossing the street, so I need to remind myself to do what *feels* weird, I'll look right then left."
+It is like when people move to the UK and think, "Back home I looked left then right when crossing the street, so I'll remind myself to do what *feels* weird, I'll look right then left."
 But hold two opposite rule sets at once, and soon enough you will be right half the time and dangerously wrong the rest.

 *Now, what to do instead?* Try to anchor to a **new, coherent cue**, **not a negated one**.